 Kari uses a weight neutral, integrative and flexible self-care model with staged interventions.
 It includes education on food science, diets and promoting a mindful relationship with food and the body from the inside out.
 Science has advanced to the level where we now understand the “craving mind and body”.
 Cravings are real and we can interrupt them with adjustments to diet and exposure therapies.
 Special attention is given to long term, sustainable interventions for mood and anxiety management.

 From a neurobiological perspective, binge eating easily can replace other attachments to regulate the nervous system, using the same cranial nerves as the social engagement system.
 Learning to trust again, we begin to transfer our affinity for food for relationships with others.
 Another characteristic of Binge Eating Disorder is extreme self-loathing of eating behaviors and body hate.
 A compassion-based approach to understanding the behavior is imperative combined with a movement-based healing of the body focuses on feeling good, rather than “being or looking good”.
 Before Binge Eating Disorder was understood, it was part of Kari’s story.
-Her memoir; Food, Body and Love and the greatest of these is love, is due to be release in early 2021.
+Her memoir; Food, Body and Love: But the Greatest of These is Love was released in July 2021.

 Assessment, Diagnosis and Treatment Recommendations.